Enterprise Risk

 • Accepting Risk: The first choice is to merely accept the risk.
 Even though nothing is being done to address the risk, the risk has been identified up to management who is know explicitly aware of the risk.

 • Mitigating Risk: is the process of finding ways to lessen the risk, or possibly the impact of the risk.
-One way to mitigate risk is to hedge, that is, create an opposite exposure to the risk that nets out the impact.
+Risks can be mitigated by allocating more resources to the identified problem, or when the risk is out of the control of management, by diversification or hedging.

 Enterprise Risk and Industry Structure